richardcrng/redux-leaves/docs/leaf/README.md

 - `todos.allIds`; and
 - `visibilityFilter`.

+Additionally, we can consider the whole state tree to be a leaf (as the ancestral node).

 Here are some non-leaves:
 - `{ byId: {}, allIds: [] }`: this is the initial state of a leaf, but not a leaf itself;
 - `SHOW_ALL`: this is the initial state of a leaf, but not a leaf itself;
-- `todos.byStatus`: there is no `todos.byStatus` provided in the initial state shape; and
+- `todos.current`: there is no `todos.current` provided in the initial state shape; and
 - `todos.byId.007`: there is no `todos.byId.007` provided in the initial state shape.

 ### Nothing else is a leaf